grahamtallen/searchRestaurants/README.md

 Assumptions

-*   The string parameters will always be spelled correctly.
+-   The string parameters will always be spelled correctly.
-*   The restaraunts are evenly distributed amoung their attribute values.
+-   The restaraunts are evenly distributed amoung their attribute values.
 There is no need to optimize or make assumptions about the distributions of the data set, or optimize for any specific ranges.
-*   The number of rows on each table is unbounded.
+-   The number of rows on each table is unbounded.
-*   customer_rating has a max value of 5 and a minimum value of 1.
+-   customer_rating has a max value of 5 and a minimum value of 1.
-*   customer_rating is always an integer.
+-   customer_rating is always an integer.
-*   Distances are always integers in the data set but probably not representative of real life
-*   The response times need to scale linearly at the least.
+-   f(n) should be greater than or equal to O(n)
-*   Each parameter can contain only one value.
+-   Each parameter can contain only one value.
-*   Only return the 5 Best Matches.
+-   Only return the 5 Best Matches.
-*   Code is clean, readable, testable, robust, performant, and maintainable.
+-   Code is clean, readable, testable, robust, performant, and maintainable.

 Best Matches